primus-labs/aztec-demo/README.md

 [Origin README](./README_ORIG.md).

-Prove that you hold spot ETH on Binance and that your ETH balance (free + locked) is greater than 0.1.
+Prove and verify that your spot wallet balance on Binance exceeds 10 USDT.

 ## Installation